Chicago Portage: Crossing the portage

 If water level in the portage was high enough to allow passage by canoe for most of the way, passage across the portage was relatively easy.
-Accounts from soldiers stationed at Fort Dearborn, at the mouth of the Chicago River, describe a passage from west to east.
+Accounts from soldiers stationed at Fort Dearborn at the mouth of the Chicago River describe a passage from west to east.
 Starting at the west end of the portage at the Des Plaines River they paddled east through Portage Creek and through the marsh that would later be known as Mud Lake.
 At the east end of the marsh they portaged their boats, equipment, and supplies over a low rise of land that was the continental divide.
-They then entered the South Branch of the Chicago River, and paddled north to the Fort.
+They then entered the South Branch of the Chicago River and paddled north to the fort.

-If water levels in the portage were low, passage was difficult, in part due to the soft or waterlogged ground.
-In 1818 Gurdon Hubbard, then 16 years old and traveling with a "brigade" of voyageurs as an indentured clerk, crossed the portage from east to west and left an account in his memoirs.

-They had traveled down to the portage from Mackinac Island in bateaux, heavy flat-bottomed boats.
-They traveled the South Branch of the Chicago River and pulled their boats over the St Lawrence Continental Divide into Mud Lake where the water was deep enough to float them.
+If water levels in the portage were low, passage was difficult because of the soft and waterlogged ground.
+In 1818 Gurdon Hubbard, traveling with a "brigade" of voyageurs as an indentured clerk, crossed the portage from east to west and left an account in his memoirs.
+They had traveled down to the portage from Mackinac Island in bateaux (heavy flat-bottomed boats).
+They traveled the South Branch of the Chicago River and pulled their boats into Mud Lake where the water was deep enough to float them.
 Then:

 Four men only remained in a boat and pushed with these poles, while six or eight others waded in the mud alongside, and by united efforts constantly jerking it along, so that from early dawn to dark we succeeded only in passing a part of our boats through to the Aux Plaines [Des Plaines River] outlet, where we found the first hard ground.

 Other members of the crew carried the boats' cargo across the seven-mile-long land trail to the Des Plaines River.
 Because of his status as clerk of the expedition, by virtue of his ability to read and write, Hubbard was spared this difficult work.
-He went on to describe the hardships of crossing the portage in its natural state.
+He describes the hardships of crossing the portage in its natural state:

 While a part of our crew were thus employed, others busied themselves in transporting our goods on their backs to the river; it was a laborious day for all.
 Those who waded through the mud frequently sank to their waist, and at times were forced to cling to the side of the boat to prevent going over their heads.